Beyond Community Notes: A Framework for Understanding and Building Crowdsourced Context Systems for Social Media: Discussion

-Through our systematic literature review and analysis of real-world CSS implementations, we have produced a theoretical framework that can help the HCI research community better reason about, and design, CCS.
-These systems were created with the stated goal of addressing the misinformation problem~\cite{IntroducingBirdwatchCommunitybaseda}, but it is unclear if the platforms implementing them are serious about this aim.
-For example, many see Meta's choice to replace their U.S. fact-checking program with a CCS~\cite{heatheraMoreSpeechFewer2025} as a thinly-veiled effort to curry political favor with a new presidential administration that is critical of fact-checking~\cite{nixMetaEndsFactchecking2025}.
-In fact, from a platform's perspective, CCS have other appealing properties: they cost less than fleets of fact-checkers, they shield platforms from accusations of biased policy enforcement, and they offload the difficult responsibility of distinguishing fact from fiction onto \textit{users}.
-It may be expedient for platforms to build CCS in the current moment, but it is unclear if such systems will survive if the political climate shifts.
-Still, as long as CCS are in a position to exert such influence over the information ecosystem, it is important for the HCI research community to study them.
+CCS were created with the stated goal of addressing the misinformation problem~\cite{IntroducingBirdwatchCommunitybaseda}, but it is unclear if the platforms implementing them are serious about this aim.
+For example, many see Meta's choice to replace their U.S. fact-checking program with a CCS~\cite{heatheraMoreSpeechFewer2025} as a thinly-veiled effort to curry political favor with a presidential administration critical of fact-checking~\cite{nixMetaEndsFactchecking2025}.
+In fact, from a platform's perspective, CCS have other appealing properties: they cost less than professional fact-checkers, they shield platforms from accusations of biased policy enforcement, and they offload the difficult responsibility of content moderation onto users.
+It may be expedient for platforms to build CCS in the current moment, but it is unclear what the role of such systems will be if the political climate shifts.
+Still, as long as CCS are in a position to exert influence over the information ecosystem, it is important for the HCI research community to study them.
 Most importantly, we emphasize the need to better understand how CCS perform compared to other content moderation systems.
-CCS may perform well in certain cases, but if on the whole they perform worse than the systems they are replacing, for example on the question of coverage, they should be used carefully.
+CCS may perform well in certain cases, but if on the whole they perform worse than the systems they are replacing, for example on the question of coverage, they should be used sparingly.